-"Relevant intermediary" has the meaning ascribed to it in Section 181 of the Companies Act, Chapter 50:
+"Relevant intermediary" has the meaning ascribed to it in Section 181(6) of the Act.

-- (a) a banking corporation licensed under the Banking Act (Cap.
-19) or its wholly-owned subsidiary which provides nominee services and holds shares in that capacity; - (b) a capital markets services licence holder which provides custodial services for securities under the Securities and Futures Act (Cap.
-289) and holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act (Cap.
-36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.
+- a banking corporation licensed under the Banking Act 1970, or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - (b) a person holding a capital market services license to provide custodial services for securities under the Securities and Futures Act 2001 and who holds shares in that capacity; or - (c) the Central Provident Fund Board ("CPF") established by the Central Provident Fund Act 1953, in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the CPF, if CPF Board holds those shares in the capacity of an intermediary pursuant to or in accordance with the subsidiary legislation. - 5.
+A member can appoint the Chairman of the AGM as his/her/its proxy but this is not mandatory.